ualbertalib/cwrc_preservation/README.md

 Builds a CSV formatted audit report comparing content within the CWRC repository relative to UAL's OpenStack Swift preserved content.

 The report pulls input from two disparate sources: CWRC repository and UAL OpenStack Swift preservation service.
-The report links the content based on object id and outputs the linked information in csv rows that included the fields: the CWRC object PIDs and modification date/times, UAL Swift ID, modification time, and size along with a column indicating the preservation status (i.e., indicating if modification time comparison between Swift and CWRC indicates a need for preservation, or if the size of the Swift object is zero, etc).
+The report links the content based on object id and outputs the linked information in CSV rows that included the fields: the CWRC object PIDs and modification date/times, UAL Swift ID, modification time, and size along with a column indicating the preservation status (i.e., indicating if modification time comparison between Swift and CWRC indicates a need for preservation, or if the size of the Swift object is zero, etc).

 The output format is CSV with the following header columns:
 ```